jboss-developer/jboss-eap-quickstarts/template/README.md

 Contributor: Does this quickstart require one or more running servers?
 If so, you must show how to start the server.
 If you start the server in one of the following 3 ways, you can simply copy the instructions in the README file located in the root folder of the quickstart directory:

- * Start JBoss EAP 6.1 with the Web Profile
+ * Start JBoss EAP 6.1

  * Start JBoss EAP 6.1 with the Full Profile